 If you want to get a little more creative, try to organize a line race.
 Have each participant draw a line.
 It doesn’t have to be straight.
 It can zigzag, curve, cross other lines, and even double back, as long as it eventually gets to the finish line.
 Then number the lines and have everyone draw numbers out of a hat.
 Now people have to race on the line that matches the number they got.
 The first to hit the finish line wins.
 This is hilarious as people try to stay on their path without bumping into each other.

 Arts and Crafts

 You can use sidewalk chalk for more than just creating games.
 You can give it to children and adults alike and encourage everyone to get creative.
 Try blocking off the square for everyone, and you’ll soon end up with a mosaic of artwork.
-Have a contest, judging the entries, and even awarding prizes, but make sure you have more than one category so that everyone can have a chance to win a prize.
+Have a contest, judge the entries, and even award prizes, but make sure you have more than one category so that everyone can have a chance to win a prize.